AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 1. **Physical layer**: It corresponds to the physical hardware involved in network transmission.
 It includes hubs, modems, and cables and wiring that connect.
 To travel across an ethernet or coaxial cable, a data packet needs to be translated into a stream of 0s and 1s.
 Then, when this stream is received, it's passed on to higher levels of the OSI model.

-Network layer **addresses**:
+Network layer **addresses**: Each device on a network have 3 addresses that identify it on the network: public IP, private IP, and MAC address.

 - **IP address**: Unique string of characters that identifies a location of a device on the internet.
 Each device has a unique IP address.
 Two types: IPv4 and IPv6 (bigger size than IPv4).
-IP addresses can be:
+IP addresses can be public or private (each one contained in specific value ranges).

-  - **Public**: Provided by your ISP.
+  - **Public**: Assigned by your ISP and IANA.
 Each device of your LAN have the same one.
+Unique address in global internet.
+It costs to lease a public IP address.

-  - **Private**: Only seen by other devices on the same LAN.
-Used by them to communicate to each other.
+  - **Private**: Assigned by the router.
+Unique only within the private network.
+Only seen by other devices on the same LAN, which use it to communicate to each other.
+No cost associated.

 - **MAC address**: Unique alphanumeric identifier assigned to each physical device on a network.
+It's permanent (unmutable) because it is unique to its network interface card.
+It's used to communicate with devices within the same network.
 When a switch receives a data packet, it reads the MAC address of the destination device and maps it to a port.
 It keeps this information in a MAC address table that the switch uses to direct data packets to the appropriate device.

 **IPv4 packet**: It's made of 2 parts: